-If you want to keep your selected settings from being accidentally changed you can lock them using the Lockable Mode.
+If you want to keep your selected settings from being accidentally changed, we recommend you save them in a profile where the important settings are locked.
 That way, your helpers can still collect data, without altering your settings accidentally.

 FAQS